Available in a selection of signature high-gloss colors with a die-cast aluminium frame, Smeg appliances are unmistakable in style.

 There’s also a range of large appliances to match too in the way of fridges, washing machines and more.

 But are good looks enough to keep things smooth sailing in the kitchen?
-Read on to find out if we rate the Smeg BLF01PBUK blender’s specs as highly as its style.
+Read on to find out if we rate the Smeg BLF01PBUK as one of the best blenders around.

 Price and availability